feup-infolab/dendro-install/README.md

 git clone https://github.com/feup-infolab/dendro.git
 cd dendro

+#on Windows you may need to do this to avoid git certificate errors (do this only if you get errors, as this is just a workaround and will skip certificate validations)
+git config --global http.sslverify "false"

 #install dependencies.
 Will also run bower install whenever needed
-npm install #this is needed when running npm install with sudo to install global modules grunt #use grunt to put everything in place
+npm install #this is needed when running npm install with sudo to install global modules

+grunt #use grunt to put everything in place

 #start app